awsdocs/amazon-rds-user-guide/doc_source/USER_CreateMultiAZDBClusterSnapshot.md

 # Creating a Multi\-AZ DB cluster snapshot<a name="USER_CreateMultiAZDBClusterSnapshot"></a>

 When you create a Multi\-AZ DB cluster snapshot, make sure to identify which Multi\-AZ DB cluster you are going to back up, and then give your DB cluster snapshot a name so you can restore from it later\.
+You can also share a Multi\-AZ DB cluster snapshot\.
+For instructions, see [Sharing a DB snapshot](USER_ShareSnapshot.md)\.

 You can create a Multi\-AZ DB cluster snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.